juliogomez/devops/README.md

 This way Istio allows us to insert artificial faults in our microservices, and test how those faults reflect in the overall application.

-Remove the artifically injected fault:
+Remove the artificially injected fault:

 ```
 kubectl apply -f 0-app_initial_status.yml